shivaylamba/self-healing-demo/README.md

 # self-healing-demo

-A minimal demo repository for testing from [Kimchi Self-Healing Action](https://github.com/shivaylamba/kimchi-self-healing-action).
+A minimal demo repository for testing from e [Kimchi Self-Healing Action](https://github.com/shivaylamba/kimchi-self-healing-action).

 ## The Bug